openearth/sealevel/notebooks/analysis/gtsm/README.md

 General remark: resolution in narrow tidal inlets and stations up rivers are not accurate.
 In an updated version we might be able to use cells just outside the inlet.
-But tide in narrow inlets can be quite different from outside.
+Tide in narrow inlets can be quite different from outside.